thindil/steamsky/README.md

   `Build All`.

-* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`
+* If you prefer using console: in main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+You can also use build script `build.sh`.
+Command: `./build.sh debug` will build the game in debug mode.
+Command: `.build.sh release` will build the game in release mode and put all needed files in *others/Output/release* directory.

 ### Build unit tests
-Navigate to `tests/driver` directory from the main directory (where this file is):

-From console: type `gprbuild -P test_driver.gpr`
+In main source directory, from console: type `./build.sh tests`

+### Build.sh script

+This is main build script for the game.
+To see all available options for it, in main source directory, type `./build.sh help`

 ## Generating code documentation